 SDK Installation

-Add ConsentStack to your website with a single script tag.
+Add ConsentStack to your website with three tags (a preconnect hint plus stub plus core).
 Supports all frameworks and static sites.

-The ConsentStack SDK is a single JavaScript file you add to your site's <head>.
-It handles consent collection, script blocking, geo-detection, and banner rendering -- no build step required.
+The ConsentStack SDK ships as three tags (a preconnect hint plus stub plus core) that you add to your site's <head>.
+It handles consent collection, script blocking, geo-detection, and banner rendering, no build step required.

 This page covers every installation option.
 If you just want to get running fast, start with the Quickstart and come back here when you need more control.

-Add this to your site's <head>, replacing YOUR_SITE_KEY with the key from your dashboard:
+Add these three tags to your site's <head>, replacing <YOUR_SITE_KEY> with the key from your dashboard:

-Place the ConsentStack script tag before any third-party scripts in your <head>.
-The SDK installs a script observer at parse time — scripts that appear after ConsentStack in the HTML are caught and blocked before they execute.
-Scripts that appear before it may execute before the observer is active.
+Place both ConsentStack script tags as the first scripts in your <head>, with the stub before the core.
+Scripts that appear after ConsentStack are caught and blocked before they execute.
+Scripts that appear before it may run before the observer is active.

 CDN and versioning